We can all agree that Murano Glass is probably as known as the canals, bridges, and gondolas in Venice, right?

 What is Murano Glass?

-Because Murano production isn’t just stunning, but also been been produced by the hands of expert Venetian glass masters for over a thousand years!
+Because Murano production isn’t just stunning but it has also been produced by the hands of expert Venetian glass masters for over a thousand years!

 Why is Murano glass called like that?

 In the beginning, glass factories were mainly on the island of Venice.
 However, after one too many fires caused by glass factories in Venice, the local government prohibit the use of ovens for industrial production in the city of Venice.